-Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,660
+Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000

-You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$4,660 limit for the Initial Coverage Stage.
+You stay in the Initial Coverage Stage until the total out-of-pocket costs reach \$2,000.
+You then move on to the Catastrophic Coverage Stage.

-The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$4,660 limit in a year.
+The Part D EOB that you receive will help you keep track of how much you, the plan and any third parties, have spent on your behalf for your drugs during the year.
+Not all members will reach the \$2,000 limit in a year.

 We will let you know if you reach this amount.
-If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.
+If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.
 See Section 1.3 on how Medicare calculates your out-of-pocket costs.